 COMPSs is a framework, composed of a programming model and a runtime system, which aims to ease the development and deployment of distributed applications and web services.
 The core of the framework is its programming model, which allows the programmer to write applications in a sequential way and execute them on top of heterogeneous infrastructures exploiting the inherent parallelism of the applications.
 The COMPSs programming model is task-based, +allowing the programmer to select the methods of the sequential application to be executed remotely.
 This selection is done by means of an annotated interface where all the methods that have to be considered as tasks are defined with annotations describing their data accesses and constraints on the execution of resources.
 At execution time this information is used by the runtime to build a dependency graph and orchestrate the tasks on the available resources.
 One important feature of the COMPSs runtime is the ability to exploit the cloud elasticity by adjusting the amount of resources to the current workload.
 When the number of tasks is higher than the available cores, the runtime turns to the cloud looking for a provider offering the type of resources that better meet the requirements of the application and with the lowest economical cost.
 Analogously, when the runtime detects an excess of resources for the actual workload, it will power off unused instances in a cost-efficient way.
 Such decisions are based on the information on the type of resources that contains the details of the software images and instance templates available for every cloud provider.
 Since each cloud provider offers its own API, COMPSs defines a generic interface to manage resources and to query about details concerning the execution cost of multiple cloud providers during one and the same execution.
 These, called connectors, are responsible for translating the generic requests to the actual provider’s API.

 As part of the BioExcel H2020 project we are creating a set of portable workflow building blocks to use the BioExcel-supported tools.
 We will be curating their bio.tools descriptions with the EDAM ontology and then describing their execution as Common Workflow Language tools.
 We create corresponding Python wrappers that provide a uniform interface across the tools and handle any input/output parameter adaptions.
-These wrappers are configured using YAML/JSON, for example:
+These blocks, biobb, are then made available for use from PyCOMPSs, CWL, KNIME, Galaxy ToolShed and Jupyter Notebooks.

-BioExcel is working working on a pilot use case of Virtual Screening, with the GitHub project bioexcel/pymdsetup as our initial testing ground, where we have created wrappers for Gromacs, scwrl and other tools, as well as the corresponding CWL tool descriptipons (e.g. pdb2gmx.cwl) – (Note that this repository is under active development and this structure is subject to change, see the master branch for the latest version)
+BioExcel worked on a pilot use case of Virtual Screening, with the GitHub project bioexcel/virtualscreening, where we have using the wrappers for Gromacs, scwrl and other tools, as well as the corresponding CWL tool descriptions (e.g. pdb2gmx.cwl).

 The workflow is expressed in different ways:

-The above visualization is made using the CWL Viewer, developed with support from BioExcel.
+The above workflow visualization is made using the CWL Viewer, developed with support from BioExcel.

 Talking about workflows